Kyle Isbel Preview, Player Props: Royals vs. Mariners

 Kyle Isbel At The Plate

-- He has scored in 26 games this season (37.1%), including multiple runs in six games.
+- He has scored a run in 26 games this year, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.